 Both the Dordogne river and the Vézère river run through the Correze department, along with a handful of tributaries, and there are also numerous lakes in the department.
-As a result outdoor activities that are water focussed are very popular, from canoeing and kayaking to a quiet spot of fishing.
-Canoeing especially is a very lovely way to quietly appreciate the countryside and small villages that line the rivers.
+As a result outdoor activities based on water are very popular, from canoeing and kayaking to a quiet spot of fishing.

+francethisway suggest: Canoeing is a very lovely way to quietly appreciate the countryside and small villages that line the rivers.

-See a list of all Correze communes
+See an index of all Correze communes

 French version: Correze (Francais)